 It’s not perfect, but my home has treated me well.
 It was time I returned the favour

 Weird, eh?
 COVID, I mean.
 Sheltering in place, ordering everything in, the unnerving social interactions.
-The pandemic put a halt to our New Builds Issue, and it’s been eight months since we last connected.
+The pandemic put a halt to our New Builds Issue, and it’s been ages since we last connected.
 Man, are we glad to be back, full of fresh insight on and fervour for “home.”